 Otherwise, read on: you can still ask a question later if you wish, (and you don’t have to identify yourself).

 Like the blind men describing the elephant from what they felt, (the trunk, the legs, the tail, the ears, the belly – all feeling quite different) none of these is a full description.
 The different theories fit together and complement one another.
-Underlying them may well be another more comprehensive theory or pattern, which nobody has yet noticed, even after some 4000 years.
+Underlying them may well be another more comprehensive theory or pattern, which nobody has yet noticed, even after some 3000 years.

 Pseudoscience or not, it’s been in continuous use and evolution for millennia, which is rather more than can be said of Western Science – hardly 250 years old.

 What’s more, Chinese medicine quickly embraced Western science and Western medicine and its medications as another useful tool in the armoury for Chinese physicians.
 Western understanding of anatomy, physiology, pathology, and so on were incorporated with ease.

-All these ancient concepts will no doubt be explained in scientific terms one day but when they are, they’ll be newly discovered and someone will get a Nobel prize.
+All these ancient concepts will no doubt be explained in scientific terms one day.
+When they are, they’ll be newly discovered and someone will get a Nobel prize.